Tom Farer

-Tom Farer, (born 1935) is an American academic, author and former president of the University of New Mexico.
-Since ending his tenure at New Mexico in 1986, Farer served as dean of the Josef Korbel School of International Studies at the University of Denver from 1996 to 2010.
-He is currently a university professor of international relations at the Josef Korbel School.
+Tom Joel Farer (July 28, 1935 – March 3, 2025) was an American academic and author who was president of the University of New Mexico.
+After ending his tenure at New Mexico in 1986, Farer served as dean of the Josef Korbel School of International Studies at the University of Denver from 1996 to 2010.
+He was later a university professor of international relations at the Josef Korbel School.